 1. Evaluate Your Income

 How much money do you have coming in?
-Including your paycheck is a given, but don’t forget other income: A second job, alimony, child support or any other miscellaneous cash that you might have coming in.
+Including your paycheck is a given, but don’t forget other income.
+That can include alimony, child support or any other miscellaneous cash that you might have coming in.
 Write it all down and add it up.

 2. Calculate Your Expenses

-One of the most difficult steps in establishing a budget is determining how much money you’re spending — that is, how much money is going out.
-First, make a list of all your fixed expenses.
-This should include:
+One of the most difficult steps in establishing a budget is determining how much money you’re spending.
+Make a list of your fixed expenses, which may include the following.

 - Car payments